ceph/ceph/doc/rbd/rbd-cloudstack.rst

 back end for CloudStack's Primary Storage.
 The instructions below detail the setup for CloudStack Primary Storage.

-.. note:: We recommend installing with Ubuntu 12.04 or later so that you can use package installation instead of having to compile QEMU from source.
+.. note:: We recommend installing with Ubuntu 13.04 or later so that you can use package installation instead of having to compile libvirt from source.

 Installing and configuring QEMU for use with CloudStack doesn't require any special handling.
 Ensure that you have a running Ceph  cluster.
 Install QEMU and